-Nigerian Army prepares for coronavirus lockdown, mass burials
+Nigerian army prepares for coronavirus lockdown, mass burials

 With a population of 200 million, 20 million of whom are packed in the commercial capital of Lagos, many fear the virus could spread quickly without containment.

-The memo said the Army is suspending all leave passes for all personnel and called for them to be on “maximum security alert and be ready for deployment.”
-(Reporting By Paul Carsten, Writing by Libby George, Editing by William Maclean)
+The memo said the army is suspending all leave passes for all personnel and called for them to be on “maximum security alert and be ready for deployment.”

+The virus has swept across the world, killing thousands and forcing millions into quarantine.
+Several nations have activated armed forces to help combat it.

+South Africa deployed its army to enforce a 21-day lockdown that begins this week, and U.S. President Donald Trump activated the National Guard in New York, California and Washington.[ nL1N2BG1N5]